Review

 Check First

 No injury symptoms.
-Size for a secure but relaxed slide fit; price confirmed live at Fleet Feet.
+Size for a secure but relaxed slide fit.
+Price is MAP-held near $60 wherever you look; only a clearance color runs lower, about $45 at Fleet Feet.

 Check at oofos.com